dime-coin/electrum-docs/seedphrase.rst

 Motivation
 ----------

-Early versions of Electrum (before 2.0) used a bidirectional encoding between seed phrase and entropy.
+Early versions of Electrum (before Dimecoin-Electrum 1.0 implementation) used a bidirectional encoding between seed phrase and entropy.
 This type of encoding requires a fixed wordlist.
-This means that future versions of Electrum must ship with the exact same wordlist, in order to be able to read old seed phrases.
+This means that future versions of Electrum-Dime must ship with the exact same wordlist, in order to be able to read old seed phrases.

-BIP39 was introduced two years after Electrum.
+BIP39 was introduced two years after bitcoins Electrum client was first developed.
 BIP39 seeds include a checksum, in order to help users figure out typing errors.
 However, BIP39 suffers the same shortcomings as early Electrum seed phrases: